Tribes in peace and war...but beware the Romans are coming!

 Celtic tribes at peace and war.
 Tribal rivalries and ancient Celtic culture.

 Players are grouped into teams representing the chiefs of a Celtic tribe in ancient Britain.
 Each chief within the tribe aims to become most respected and seeks to gather followers by becoming either feared, or respected (or both).
-These are also roles for Bards and Druids in each team – each of whom have their own and different aims – but always with the greater good of the tribe in mind.
+There are also roles for Bards and Druids in each team – each of whom have their own and different aims – but always with the greater good of the tribe and Celtic civilisation in mind.
 One team member is elected King of the tribe – but can they stay King?
 The game explores internal tribal dynamics and tensions and the constant struggle for status.
 In addition to these internal pressures, the tribe also interacts with the other teams of tribal players.
-Tribal warfare 1 © 2007 might occur – though for the Celts this was probably a relatively bloodless affair of posturing and boasting.
+Tribal warfare might occur – though for the Celts this was a relatively bloodless affair of posturing and boasting and limited violence.
 Inter-tribal relations might also be in the form of trade or raiding (which was endemic).
-In a larger game, the tribes will also have to come to terms with the impact of a totally alien invaders … The Romans.
+In a larger game, the tribes will also have to come to terms with the impact of a totally alien invader… The Romans.

-- Students looking at British history, the Celts or the Roman invasion of Britain, or the impact of cultural difference.
+Students looking at British history, the Celts or the Roman invasion of Britain, or the impact of cultural difference.

 For more information or to book us to run this game for you please fill in the form below: